Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 ## **Recommendations and next steps:**
-- Retrieve more data to train the model on and potentially identify better features for the model
+- Retrieve more data to train the model on and potentially identify better features for the model.
 - Possibly perform less cleaning, leave the code in markdown.
+- Collect data on more languages to give the model more utility after production.